| Biography

 others are magnified.
 The result is clean, flat forms, evoking reflections

+or silhouettes.
 Light is a central concern of Ithipol's paintings.
 The artist values

 light as essential to the survival of all things on earth; pure